Infographics Anyone?

 - Feed: offers the latest pins relevant to users’ interest

-Step 1: Go to Pinterest Business Page
+Step 1: Go to the Pinterest Business Page

 Step 2: Click Sign-up